The Economics of the Environment

-The Economics of the Environment, 3nd ed., is a lively, thought-provoking supplement designed for courses in environmental or resource economics.
-This newly updated anthology from Dollars & Sense, the award-winning economics magazine, tackles the issues of environmental destruction and resource depletion that mainstream economics--and mainstream texts--fail to address adequately.
+The Economics of the Environment, 3nd edition, is a lively, thought-provoking supplement designed for courses in environmental or resource economics.
+This newly updated anthology from Dollars & Sense, the award-winning economics magazine, tackles the issues of environmental destruction and resource depletion that mainstream economics—and mainstream texts—fail to address adequately.

-This updated third edition includes a new chapter on environmental justice that is certian to provoke thought and discussion.
+This updated third edition includes a new chapter on environmental justice that is certain to stimulate thought and discussion.

 “I have been using Dollars & Sense publications for nearly 20 years.
 I find them absolutely necessary for students to understand progressive, critical, real-world perspectives that are sorely absent from mainstream texts and readers.”